 The gaze extends from the Texel group to the Dolomites, and from the Ortler massif to the Brenta group in the south.
 Walking here on the pleasant, varied and well-signposted paths is a relaxing way to experience the winter world – even though it is actually in the middle of a skiing area.
 The plus side is to be found in the opportunities to indulge the palate.
 The traditional huts and inns, famed for their culinary skills, reward all the exercise, fresh air and winter temperatures: steaming dumplings followed by a slice of warm strudel and a glass of schnapps to warm you up – here can be found every one of the marvellous clichés that mark the Meran area of South Tyrol.

 “The true adventure begins where the well-worn paths end.”
-Manfred and his father Luis fervently hope their guests experience something that will long remain in the memory.
-Snow shoes (loaned free) allow you to climb pristine snow slopes, through enchanted forests, perhaps to the top of a mountain – but at all events to one of the huts where the winter picnic in your rucksack rounds off the adventure in the snow.
+Experiences that stay with you - that's what Manfred wants to give his guests.
+Snow shoes allow you to climb pristine snow slopes, through enchanted forests, perhaps to the top of a mountain – but at all events to one of the huts where the winter picnic in your rucksack rounds off the adventure in the snow.
 The white-covered landscape, speck and red wine – all you need to raise the (winter) spirits!